nsriniva/nsriniva/README.md

 ### Hi there 👋

+Hi, I'm Srini!
+I'm a software engineer with significant experience in the embedded and server space mainly working with Python/C++/C and some occasional Javascript.

+Find me on LinkedIn at https://www.linkedin.com/in/srininariangadu/
 <!--
 **nsriniva/nsriniva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.